Mario & Luigi: 2016–2019: Remakes and studio closure

-After Paper Jam, AlphaDream began work on remakes of older games in the series.
-Mario & Luigi: Superstar Saga + Bowser's Minions is a remake of the first game that includes an additional mode, Minion Quest: The Search for Bowser, which follows Captain Goomba and features a real-time strategy battle system.
-The main reason why Bowser's Inside Story + Bowser Jr.'s Journey was released for the Nintendo 3DS and not the Nintendo Switch was for its use of dual screens, similar to that of the Nintendo DS.
-In addition, timing reasons led the developers to choose the 3DS as they could easily build upon prior assets instead of creating the title from scratch.
-Bowser Jr. was the focus of the side story because they wanted to build the parent-child narrative between him and Bowser.
-They also decided to remake Bowser's Inside Story and skip Partners in Time due to the former being the most successful game in the series.
+Following Mario & Luigi: Paper Jam, AlphaDream began work on releasing remakes of older games in the series, with Mario & Luigi: Superstar Saga + Bowser's Minions releasing on October 5, 2017.
+Another remake followed, being Mario & Luigi: Bowser's Inside Story + Bowser Jr.'s Journey, which was released on January 11, 2019 for the Nintendo 3DS.
+The team did consider releasing it on the Nintendo Switch, but eventually decided otherwise, mainly in favor of keeping the dual-screen aspect of the original games.
+Bowser Jr. is the focus of the side story because they wanted to build the parent-child narrative between him and Bowser.
+AlphaDream decided to skip Mario & Luigi: Partners in Time due to Mario & Luigi: Bowser's Inside Story being the most successful game in the series at the time, and due to positive overseas reception of the antagonist Fawful.

 "The Mario & Luigi games were on a decline - a source once mentioned to me that this year's Bowser's Inside Story remake sold so badly that Nintendo axed other 3DS plans due to it."